mghosh4/druid/scripts/README.md

 The user can also decide which type of query to run on the data, such as TopN or Timeseries.
 This can also be specified in the configuraiton file.

-To run the workload generator, issue the command: ./Run.py -n<number-of-data-entries> <path-to-config-file>.
+To run the workload generator, issue the command: python Run.py -n<number-of-data-entries> <path-to-config-file>.

 The configurations can be set in the file, query.conf.